 In racquetball in particular, really strong players can overpower most opponents.
 The same to some extent can be said about tennis.
 Pickleball, however, is a different ball game.
 Because the court is fairly small, and the ball does not move too fast (or far) nor bounce particularly high, placement is generally more important than power.
 Anyone who has ever tried to defeat good players by whacking the ball hard all the time has learned pretty quickly that you must learn how to hit soft shots to win, and it is crucial to wait for the right moments to attack.
 The higher the level of play, the more pickleball is like a chess match.

-4. There Are Roughly an Equal Number of Men and Women Playing
+4. There Are Roughly Equal Numbers of Men and Women Playing

 Needless to say, there are plenty of women playing all racquet sports, and there are a lot of women who can kick most men's asses in all these sports.
 But with racquetball players in particular, especially at high levels, men can generally outrun and overpower women.
 From what I can tell so far, this is less true with pickleball.
 Wherever I have played, I have seen women of all ages, shapes, and sizes who can hold their own with any of the men out there.
 Skill seems to take precedent over sheer size, speed, and power.